 Mitochondria are the human cell’s energy producers.
 As you age, these power stations don’t work as well as they used to.
-These means all cell function becomes slower, including the removal of toxins and wastes which accelerate aging.
+These means all cell function becomes slower, including the removal of toxins and wastes that accelerate aging.
 The best way to keep your mitochondria at top performance is by putting them to work.
 Aerobic exercise does this better than any other activity.
 In fact, this kind of exercise not only maintains mitochondria but also stimulates the production of new ones.
-So run, bike, swim or do CrossFit, and get those power stations humming again.
+So, run, bike, swim or do CrossFit and get those power stations humming again.

 A word of caution though.
 If you aren’t used to strenuous exercise, you should start slow.
-Even just simple walking 15-30 minutes a day is a good start.
+Even just simple walking 15 to 30 minutes a day is a good start.
 Also, consult with your doctor when you want to increase the intensity.

 Stress ages you.
 One of the biggest reasons people are stressed these days is not enough sleep.
-For adults, a range of 6-8 hours is needed to repair and restore the body.
+For adults, a range of six to eight hours is needed to repair and restore the body.
 In our digital times, quality rest is harder to obtain.
-Even if you get 6-8 hours, for example, if you use your smartphone before bed, your sleep quality may suffer.
+Even if you get six to eight hours, for example, if you use your smartphone before bed, your sleep quality may suffer.
 The bright light from your screen stimulates your brain to be wide awake as if was the middle of the day.
 This affects your sleep pattern.
 Even if you are unconscious, you don’t get as much restful sleep.

 The solution is to equip your device with a blue light filter.
 Even better is to avoid using your device for up to an hour before you go to bed.
 Face it.
 Netflix binging makes you age faster.
 A good night’s sleep reduces stress and helps you avoid overeating — both of which can lead to premature aging.

 Even though a dark tan might make you feel young, the biggest skin ager is the sun.
 Ideally, you should avoid direct sunlight as much as possible.
-If you must be in the sun, cover up with clothes and a wide brimmed hat.
-Finally, use sunscreen that not only has a high SPF, but that also contains metals in the ingredients (e.g. titanium oxide and zinc oxide).
+If you must be in the sun, cover up with clothes and a wide-brimmed hat.
+Finally, use sunscreen that not only has a high sun protection factor (SPF), but that also contains metals in the ingredients like titanium oxide and zinc oxide.

 The 80 Percent Rule

-In Japan, some of the people are known to live longer than any other place on earth.
+In Japan, some of the people are known to live longer than any other place on Earth.
 In Okinawa, they practice the 80 percent rule.
 This means they eat until they are only 80 percent full.
-It’s also no surprise that their diet has 4-5 times the amount of fruits and vegetables than the typical western diet.
+It’s also no surprise that their diet has four or five times the amount of fruits and vegetables than the typical Western diet.

 One of the places we fear aging most is in the brain.
 We don’t want to lose our cognitive function, and nobody wants to suffer from dementia.
 One of the best defenses against this is to remain social.
 Your neurons are like people.
 When they are more connected, they are healthier and more resilient.
 The amazing thing is that an active social life and support system helps your neurons stay connected too.